Energy-minimizing Mappings of Complex Projective Spaces

 Now suppose $p > 1$ and equality holds for $p$. \\

-Assuming only that $F$ is Lipschitz, this implies all the conditions which hold for Lipshitz mappings which realize equality for $p=1$ and also implies equality in H\"older's inequality in (\ref{rpn_pf_eqn_3}), which implies $|dF|$ is constant and equality holds for all $p \geq 1$.
-Because equality holds for $p = 2$, $F$ is a harmonic mapping and therefore smooth, and because $|dF|$ is constant, the semiconformal factor $\mu$ is a constant function. $F$ is therefore either a constant map, if $\mu \equiv 0$, or a homothety if $\mu \equiv \text{const.} > 0$.
-In the latter case, the equality conditions for $p=1$ imply that $F$ is totally geodesic. \end{proof}
+Supposing only that $F$ is Lipschitz, this implies all the conditions which hold for Lipshitz maps when equality holds for $p=1$ and also implies equality in H\"older's inequality in (\ref{rpn_pf_eqn_3}).
+This implies $|dF|$ is a.e. equal to a constant $k_{F}$, and therefore that equality holds for all $p \geq 1$.
+Because equality holds for $p = 2$, $F$ is harmonic and therefore smooth, and because $|dF|$ is constant, the semiconformal factor $\mu$ is a constant function. $F$ is therefore either a constant map, if $\mu \equiv 0$, or a homothety if $\mu \equiv \text{const.} > 0$.
+In the latter case $F$ is totally geodesic by the result for $p=1$. \end{proof}